SHADOW: Seamless Handoff And Zero-Downtime Orchestrated Workload Migration for Stateful Microservices: Evaluation

 \subsubsection{Interpretation}

-The comparison between configurations~1 and~2 isolates the effect of the ShadowPod strategy on the same workload type (StatefulSet).
-The 92\% reduction in restore duration confirms that the StatefulSet identity constraint, which prior work treated as an inherent limitation, can be circumvented by decoupling traffic routing (label selectors) from pod ownership (controller references).
+The comparison between configurations~1 and~2 (SS-Seq-Reg vs.\ SS-Shadow-Reg) isolates the effect of the ShadowPod strategy on the same workload type (StatefulSet).
+The 92\% reduction in restore duration confirms that the StatefulSet identity constraint, which prior work treated as an inherent limitation, can be circumvented by decoupling traffic routing (label selectors) from pod ownership (owner references).
 Kubernetes Services and StatefulSet identity operate on independent mechanisms, and this separation is what makes zero-downtime migration possible without requiring a workload type change.

-The comparison between configurations~2 and~3 isolates the effect of identity swap.
-SS-Swap's transfer phase is 25x faster than SS-Shadow (0.19\,s vs.\ 5.64\,s at 60\,msg/s) because the agent-assisted registry push avoids Kubernetes Job scheduling overhead, but its finalize phase is 700x longer (14.73\,s vs.\ 0.02\,s) due to the re-checkpoint, pod replacement, and ExchangeFence procedure.
-The net effect is a modest increase in total migration time (31.8\,s vs.\ 36.0\,s at 60\,msg/s for SS-Swap vs.\ SS-Shadow), but with the benefit of restoring full StatefulSet ownership of the migrated workload.
+The comparison between configurations~2 and~3 (SS-Shadow-Reg vs.\ SS-Swap-Dir) reflects two simultaneous changes: the identity swap procedure and the switch to agent-assisted direct transfer.
+SS-Swap-Dir's transfer phase is approximately 30x faster than SS-Shadow-Reg (0.19\,s vs.\ 5.64\,s at 60\,msg/s) because agent-assisted direct transfer bypasses the registry entirely, but its finalize phase is approximately 750x longer (14.73\,s vs.\ 0.02\,s) due to the re-checkpoint, pod replacement, and ExchangeFence procedure.
+The net effect is a comparable total migration time (31.8\,s vs.\ 36.0\,s at 60\,msg/s for SS-Swap-Dir vs.\ SS-Shadow-Reg), with the benefit of restoring full StatefulSet ownership of the migrated workload.

-The comparison between configurations~2 and~4 (SS-Shadow vs.\ D-Reg) shows that the ShadowPod strategy applies to both StatefulSet and Deployment workloads, with comparable restore times (2.89\,s vs.\ 2.50\,s at 60\,msg/s) and zero downtime in both cases.
-The replay duration differs more noticeably (27.7\,s vs.\ 49.3\,s at 60\,msg/s), which reflects differences in the Deployment finalization path (affinity patching vs.\ StatefulSet scale-down) and their effect on how quickly the shadow pod begins draining the replay queue.
+The comparison between configurations~2 and~4 (SS-Shadow-Reg vs.\ D-Shadow-Reg) shows that the ShadowPod strategy applies to both StatefulSet and Deployment workloads, with comparable restore times (2.89\,s vs.\ 2.50\,s at 60\,msg/s) and zero downtime in both cases.
+The replay duration differs more noticeably (27.7\,s vs.\ 49.3\,s at 60\,msg/s).
+Both shadow pods start draining the replay queue immediately after restore, but D-Shadow-Reg drains more slowly at 60\,msg/s, suggesting a lower effective message processing rate for the Deployment-based consumer under that load.
+At lower rates ($\leq$\,40\,msg/s), replay times are comparable, confirming that the divergence is rate-dependent rather than a fixed overhead.